hexlet-codebattle/battle_asserts/README.md

 See examples in `src/battle_asserts/issues/*.clj`

+### 2. Create pull-request

+It will appear on [codebattle](http://codebattle.hexlet.io) after merge

-### 2. You have to write the correct implementation of the issue and test
+### 3. Write the implementation of the issue and test

-An implementation of issue includes:
+An implementation of the issue includes:

 - `arguments-generator` — arguments generator for the `solution` function;
   generated arguments will be used to test players' solutions.